 A complete guide to happiness by meeting your needs!

-The key to happiness is meeting our needs.
-Although codependents are very good at meeting needs of other people, many are clueless about their own needs.
+The key to happiness is meeting your need/s.
+Although codependents are very good at meeting the needs of other people, many are clueless about their own.

-Over the years, they become so used to accommodating others that they lose the connection to their own needs and wants.
+Over the years, they become so used to accommodating others that they lose the connection to their own need and wants.

 This pattern starts in childhood, when our needs, especially emotional needs, were ignored or shamed.
 As children we had to adapt to the needs of our parents, who may have been physically or mentally ill, addicted, or just emotionally or physically unavailable.